Control Algorithm in Optical Feedback Control

 This means \(\textbf{Q} = \textbf{A}^{T}\textbf{C}^{T}\textbf{C}\textbf{A}\).
 The matrix \(\textbf{C}^{T}\textbf{C}\) is chosen to be:

-where \(\vec{\alpha}\) is the alpha value of normalized point source sensitivity (PSSN) in the basis \(\mathbb{Z}\). \(\lambda(\ell)\) is the effective wavelength under different filter band \(\ell\).
+where \(\vec{\alpha}\) is the alpha value of normalized point source sensitivity (PSSN) in the basis \(\mathbb{Z}\).
+The values are computed by fitting \(1 - PSSN = \alpha_k \delta_k^2\), where \(\delta_k\) is the Zernike coefficient perturbation in microns.
+The units of \(\alpha_k\) are in \(\mu m^{-2}\).

 We can rewrite the matrix \(\textbf{F}\) as: